The Best And Worst Foods For Healing Your Gut & Better Gut Health

 Despite what the dairy industry promises, milk doesn’t necessarily do a body good.
 For many people, the two proteins in milk (casein and whey) are hard to digest and can lead to food sensitivities.
 Many people also lack sufficient quantity of the enzyme lactase to break down the lactose in milk, creating symptoms like gas, bloating, and diarrhea as gut bacteria ferment this sugar instead.

 Soy and soy derivatives are everywhere, from tofu to edamame to protein bars and powders and even nutritional supplements.
 Over 90 percent of the soy mass-produced in the United States is genetically modified (GMO).
 Much of this soy is "Roundup® ready," meaning it gets doused with more pesticide than you care to find out.
 Studies show Glyphosate (the active ingredient in Roundup®) leads to dysbiosis and then leaky gut.
-It also acts as an antibiotic in your gut and blocks the enzymatic pathway found only in bacteria that creates the three essential amino acids—phenylalanine, tyrosine, and tryptophan—needed by the body.

 5. Lectins and phytates.

-These anti-nutrients are found in all gluten-containing grains.
+These "anti-nutrients" are found in all gluten-containing grains.
 Lectins are also found in beans and the nightshade vegetables like tomatoes, eggplant, peppers, and potatoes.
 Corn is also high in lectins.
 Lectins bind to the cells lining your intestines, disrupting the tight junctions between the intestinal cells and creating tiny holes that allow larger partially digested food particles to get through.
 This disrupts your gut flora, leads to inflammation, eventually causes insulin and leptin resistance, and potentially leads to an autoimmune response.
 Phytates, another anti-nutrient, interfere with the absorption of important minerals like calcium, iron, magnesium, copper, and zinc.